omnigroup/OmniGroup/README.markdown

 Supported Targets
 ----------------------

-- We require iOS 6 and Mac OS X 10.7, _but_ several bits of framework code implicitly require 10.8 for Auto Layout or layer-backing fixes, or explicitly require them for things like `NSXPCConnection`.
+- We require iOS 7 and Mac OS X 10.8.

 Configuring the Source
 ----------------------